 - Despite the supply-side disruptions, we expect disinflationary pressures due to lower oil prices and weak aggregate demand.

 - Monetary and fiscal policy easing have already been stepped up, but be prepared for even more easing ahead.

-- Korea: Growth will likely contract more sharply in Q2 on slumping external demand; we expect the BOK to cut in Q2.
+- Korea: Growth may contract more sharply in Q2 on slumping external demand, with policy focus turning to fiscal and UMP .

 - India: COVID-19 amid a weak financial sector to trigger a contraction in 2020 and easy policies – monetary, fiscal and liquidity.

-- Australia: We see a sharp recession in H1, with unemployment rising from 5.2% to around 9% by year-end.
+- Australia: We see a sharp recession in H1, with unemployment rising from 5.2% to around 9% and inflation falling sharply.

 - We expect a short, but steep, recession in H1 2020 before a gradual recovery aided by fiscal and monetary accommodation.

 - Responding to a significantly weaker outlook, we expect the Fed to remain at the ELB through 2021.